 November 13, 2010

-Friday evening, and nothing feels better than finishing the working week at the barre.
-First up, 90 minutes of advanced ballet with our new ballet teacher, the Famous French Ballerina.
+Friday evening, and nothing feels better than finishing the working week at the barre!
+First up, 90 minutes of advanced ballet with our new ballet teacher, The French Ballerina.
 At times I get a little distracted, because of her insanely high extensions and wonderfully expressive port de bras.
-But it's a great class.
-She's a lovely person and a terrific teacher, giving everyone lots of corrections.
-The barre is fast-paced, with plenty of quick degagées, developpées and enveloppées, and lots of balances.
+It's a great class.
+She is a lovely person and a terrific teacher, giving everyone lots of personal attention and positive feedback.
+The barre is fast-paced, with quick degagées, developpées and enveloppées, and lots of balances.
 In the center we do a beautiful adagio, which has me both terrified and excited.
-Terrified, because there's a real chance of looking totally pathetic, and excited because I feel like I'm about to go on stage and actually express something with my dancing!
-And yay, I even managed to pull off a couple of triple pirouettes!
-The class ends late, with no time for reverance, but there's lots of applause and I quickly rush to change into my pointe shoes.
+Terrified, because there's a real chance of looking totally silly, and excited because I feel like I could express something with my dancing!
+And I even managed to pull off a couple of triple pirouettes!
+The class ends late, with no time for reverance, but there's big applause and I quickly rush to change into my pointe shoes.

 5 comments: